soymou/illogical-flake/README.md

 ### Settings not persisting
 - Most settings save automatically to `~/.config/illogical-impulse/config.json`
-- Some UI updates require restarting QuickShell: `Ctrl+Super+R`
+- Some UI updates may require a system rebuild to take effect
-- Time format changes need QuickShell restart to take effect (upstream limitation)

 ### SHA256 hash errors
 When updating dotfiles source: